acweathersby/rum/allocators.md

 ### Primitive Attribute

 - atomic - Operations on this value are atomic.
 Pair with memory ordering for lockless.
 Cannot point to

-    - immutable - The data of the pointer can't be changed
+- immutable - The data of the primitive cannot be changed

 ### Pointer Attributes

 - destructible - This attribute enables destructor methods on objects.
 This requires type information to be preserved, increasing the size of the program.

-    - local-share - This attribute allows a pointer to be able to be shared between object.
+- local-share - This attribute allows a pointer to be shared between objects, without making copies or move semantics.

 - thread-share - This attribute allows a pointer to be shared between threads.
 The allocator of the pointer must be declared global to allow this functionality.

 - lockable - This attribute enables a lock, allowing the pointer to be shared between threads.
 This requires the pointer to be bound to a static      allocator.
 This will increase the size of the allocation somewhat

 - nullable - This attributes allows a pointer to be nullable, this enabling move semantics for pointers.
 This is in contrast to shared, which allows a pointer to be attached to any number of objects.
 Nullable pointer MUST be challenged before being accessed.

-    - immutable - The data of the pointer can't be changed
+- immutable - The data of the pointed object cannot be mutated.

+- immobile - The pointer cannot be readdressed to another object.

 ## Allocators